ShaharShokrani/CalendarEvents/README.md

 How does it works?

-In order to view the available events, just choose a desired filter based on your preferences and then you will be able to see a page full of calendar events.
+In order to view the available events, just choose a desired filter based on your preferences and then you will be able to see a page full of calendar based events.

 See examples here: https://fullcalendar.io/.